amorgan101010/arch-setup/README.md

   - Inside the USB!

-  - I plugged in my Playstation Ethernet...
+  - I plugged in my PlayStation Ethernet...

 - I am almost out of space on the installer, but I guess I'm also done with the big stuff